christsven/H.E.A.T/ruleset/H.E.A.T.md

 If the infantry unit is destroyed, the IFV does not need to be removed and serves as a normal vehicle.
-If the connected unit is separated by more than 36" from its carrier, a pin is added to any order test performed.
+If the connected unit is separated by more than 36" from its carrier, an order test has to be performed for each action.

 The role comes at no further cost, since the bonus of having their NCO switched out for the vehicle is mitigated by needing to stay relatively close to the IFV.